ryanhugh/searchneu/docs/Installation.md

 ### Debugging

-Chrome dev tools great for debugging both Node.js code and JavaScript code in a browser.
+Chrome dev tools are great for debugging both Node.js code and JavaScript code in a browser.
 You can debug a Node.js script by running `babel-node` (or `node`) with these arguments:

 ```bash
 babel-node --debug-brk --inspect filename.js